ripero/pet_detective/README.md

 14  15  16  24  23  22  13  17  9  10  18  19  20  11  7  6  5  1  2  4  3
 ```
 The output starts with a sketch of the grid,
-with all their nodes and existing links.
+with all its nodes and existing links.
 Each node is given a number.
 If a solution is found, the sequence of nodes
 that forms the solution will be provided in the last line.